wiseanser/wiseanser.github.io/index.md

 Stefan
 ------

 Developing software has been my passion since I got my first computer in the middle ages of IT around `96.
 Since then I have gotten quite far; I am a system architect of an rfid middleware, with a total development effort of over 40 manyears, and have created a service desk and contract management software based on Microsoft SharePoint.
-I will be the driving force behind the technical creation of Anser.
+I will be the driving force behind the technical creation of *Forget it*.

 Where does your money go?
 =========================